Revised ACF-801 Child Care Monthly Case Record Form and Instructions

 Additional Information Required:

-If a grantee pools its CCDF funds (i.e., includes other funding, such as Title XX, State-only funds not used for MOE or Match, or other funds not used for Match), it must report the percentage of funds that are provided by CCDF on the ACF-800 Form.
-The Child Care Bureau will calculate the percentage of each data element attributable to CCDF.
+- If a grantee pools its CCDF funds (i.e., includes other funding, such as Title XX, State-only funds not used for MOE or Match, or other funds not used for Match), it must report the percentage of funds that are provided by CCDF on the ACF-800 Form.
+The Office of Child Care will calculate the percentage of each data element attributable to CCDF.

-All States, DC, and Territories that submit a sample of their records must have a sampling plan that has been approved by ACF.
-If there are anticipated changes to the existing sampling plan, e.g., switching from submitting a sample to submitting full population data or vice versa, the Child Care Bureau should be notified 60 days in advance.
+- All States, DC, and Territories that submit a sample of their records must have a sampling plan that has been approved by ACF.
+If there are anticipated changes to the existing sampling plan, e.g., switching from submitting a sample to submitting full population data or vice versa, the Office of Child Care should be notified 60 days in advance.

 Electronic File Transfer Method: The case-level report must be submitted electronically to ACF via an approved secure electronic submission method.
 Currently, for most of the 50 States, the District of Columbia, and the Territories, the Social Security Administration computer center serves as a gateway when transmitting data files to the National Institutes of Health computer center.
-States should contact the Child Care Automation Resource Center for information on approved secure electronic submission methods and relevant contacts.
+States should contact the National Center on Child Care Data and Technology for information on approved secure electronic submission methods and relevant contacts.

-Technical Assistance: The Child Care Automation Resource Center (CCARC) was established by the Child Care Bureau to provide technical assistance for grantee reporting requirements.
-Assistance related to the submission of the ACF-801 Report is available on the internet at: http://www.acf.hhs.gov/programs/ccb/report/formhelp/acf801/index.htm
+Technical Assistance: The National Center on Child Care Data and Technology (NCDT) was established by the Office of Child Care to provide technical assistance for grantee reporting requirements.
+Assistance related to the submission of the ACF-801 Report is available on the internet at: /programs/occ/resource/acf-801-reporting-for-states-and-territories.

-CCARC Technical Assistance Specialists can answer questions and provide guidance in preparation of the program information and submission of the ACF-801 Report.
-CCARC can be reached toll-free at 1-877-249-9117 weekdays from 9:00 a.m. to 5:00 p.m.
+NCDT Technical Assistance Specialists can answer questions and provide guidance in preparation of the program information and submission of the ACF-801 Report.
+NCDT can be reached toll-free at 1-877-249-9117 weekdays from 9:00 a.m. to 5:00 p.m.
 (Eastern Time) or at email@example.com.

-Reporting Problems or Policy Questions: Lead agencies that have problems complying with the statutory reporting requirements should contact ACF for technical assistance.
-Questions should be directed to the appropriate ACF Regional Child Care Program Manager (see attached list).
+Reporting Problems or Policy Questions: Lead agencies that have problems complying with the reporting requirements should contact ACF for technical assistance.
+Questions should be directed to the appropriate OCC Regional Child Care Program Manager (see attached list).